 Mozilla Foundation (“Mozilla” or “Sponsor”) is a global non-profit organization with a mission to promote openness, innovation and opportunity on the Web.
 With support from the United States National Science Foundation (“NSF”), Mozilla presents this Gigabit Community Fund (the “Fund”) to help foster and support the development of applications and associated curricula running on next-generation networks that could improve people’s everyday lives through creating new education and workforce development opportunities.
-Proposals submitted to the Gigabit Community Fund may be based on projects funded in the separate Mozilla Ignite Challenge conducted prior to this Gigabit Community Fund, building off existing ideas and funding, or may be based entirely on new ideas.
+Proposals submitted to the Gigabit Community Fund may be based on projects funded in the separate Mozilla Ignite Challenge conducted prior to this Gigabit Community Fund, building off existing ideas and funding, or may be based entirely on new ideas (“Submissions”).

-The Gigabit Community Fund Spring (“Spring Pilot Period”) Request for Proposals (“RFP”) opens on Wednesday, February 26, 2014 at 12:00:01 AM U.S. Pacific Time (“PT”), and all proposals for projects must be received by Friday, March 28, 2014 at 11:59:59 PM PT to be considered in the first round of the Fund (“Spring Pilot Period”).
-Submissions to be considered for the second round of the Fund (“Summer Pilot Period”) open on Monday, May 12, 2014 at 12:00:01 AM U.S. Pacific Time (“PT”), and are due Friday, June 13, 2014 at 11:59:59 PM PT.
-Late submissions may be considered at Sponsor’s discretion
+The Gigabit Community Fund 2016 Request for Proposals (“RFP”) opens on January 11, 2016, at 12:00:01 AM U.S. Pacific Time (“PT”).
+All proposals for projects must be received by Friday, March 18, 2016, at 11:59:59 PM PT to be considered in the first round of the Fund (“Round 1 Pilot Period”).
+Submissions to be considered for the second round of the Fund (“Round 2 Pilot Period”) are due Tuesday, October 18, 2016, at 11:59:59 PM PT.
+Late submissions may be considered at Sponsor’s discretion.

 Who Can Participate:

-The person making the submission on behalf of an Applicant (the “Lead Contact”) must: (a) be at least 18 years of age; (b) identify himself or herself by name as Lead Contact and provide the names of all individuals or organizations participating in developing the proposal; (c) certify that he or she has the right to act on behalf of the Applicant; (d) agree to these Terms on behalf of the Applicant, and (e) be a legal resident or citizen of the United States or hold a lawfully issued student visa, work permit, or other documentation entitling the Lead Contact to work or receive compensation for work in the United States.
+The person making the Submission on behalf of an Applicant (the “Lead Contact”) must: (a) be at least 18 years of age; (b) identify himself or herself by name as Lead Contact and provide the names of all individuals or organizations participating in developing the proposal; (c) certify that he or she has the right to act on behalf of the Applicant; (d) agree to these Terms and Conditions (the “Terms”) on behalf of the Applicant, and (e) be a legal resident or citizen of the United States or hold a lawfully issued student visa, work permit, or other documentation entitling the Lead Contact to work or receive compensation for work in the United States.

-Registration and submissions will be accepted during the submission period via the Fund website.
-All registrations and submissions must be in English.
+Registration and Submissions will be accepted during the submission period via the Fund website.
+All registrations and Submissions must be in English.
 By registering and providing an email address, Applicant agrees to receive email communications from Sponsor related to the Fund.

-Each Fund Applicant must clearly and concisely compile all of the following mandatory sections of the Fund submission components (proposal template), to be saved and submitted in a PDF that is no larger than 10 MB, and uploaded with the official submission form.
-Applicants may also include optional materials in the submission document as noted below.
-Collectively, this constitutes a “Fund Proposal.”
+Each Fund Applicant must clearly and concisely compile all of the following mandatory sections of the Fund Submission components, to be saved and submitted in a PDF that is no larger than 10 MB as directed on the Fund website.
+Applicants may also include optional materials in the Submission document as noted below.

-- Applicant Organization
+- Applicant Information

 - Project Title